Best in Manufacturing – June 30, 2019

 Unlike India, China’s minimum working age complies with ILO’s standard.
 China has also set stringent penalties like high fines and prison sentences for those who violate labor laws.
 But still, child labor hasn’t been completely eradicated, and violations still occur in China.

 Africa is the highest-risk region with seven of the 10 highest-risk countries.
-Fifteen million children in East Africa go to work instead of school.
+Thirty million children in East Africa go to work instead of school.
 That counts for one in every four children.
 Moreover, about five percent of these children are working in hazardous environments.

 Approximately 40,000 children are mining cobalt in Katanga, Congo according to UNICEF’s 2012 estimation.
 Bitshilwalwa, a child miner, was forced to leave school because her parents were unable to afford her school fees.
 She earned a meager 3,000 francs, or about $3.30, for her daily work: